CakeorPastry/cakestudio/R.md

 My parents telling me to join the class 10 literature 😔💔😈 (1) reply to(1) by V : No

+Does that mean i can see that huzz again even after tuition for ppl of my class finishes??😈
+v: IDK\n
+LOL

 (TODO : PLS FIX)